ErikBjare/OpenSCAD-playground/README.md

 Years ago, when I first got started with 3D printing, a friend of mine Kristoffer Syversen ([GitHub](https://github.com/KristofferSyversen), [LinkedIn](https://www.linkedin.com/in/kristoffer-syversen-3198b8106/)) mentioned OpenSCAD passing in conversation.
 I don't really remember what he said, but I remember that he sounded pretty excited about it.

 **Now I get it**.
 I have no idea what took me so long to spend 2 minutes looking up a code example, but boy did I have the wrong idea.
-I thought it would be complicated and burdensome (being half-decent at Blender, having learned Solidworks in school, and played around with with FreeCAD).
-But boy was I wrong.
-OpenSCAD will likely be my favorite tool for most things CAD in the future.
-After having spend 20 minutes I'm already more productive than in FreeCAD or Solidworks.
-The fact that everything is human-readable code makes things a lot easier to maintain, encourages reuse, and makes it work *good* with version control.
+I thought it would be complicated and burdensome (being half-decent at Blender, having learned Solidworks in school, and played around with FreeCAD).
+Since my faulty assumption has now been corrected, OpenSCAD will likely be my favorite tool for most things CAD in the future.
+After having spent 20 minutes I'm already more productive than in FreeCAD or Solidworks.
+The fact that everything is human-readable code makes things a lot easier to maintain, encourages reuse, and makes it work *great* with version control.

 So, here I'll dump what I got.
 Enjoy, I hope you find OpenSCAD as fulfilling as me.